CMecrow/CM-Project-4/README.md

 ### Post images

 - At the begining of the project, there was an idea to include an image with posts, set by the post author.
 To facilitate this, cloudinary was installed.
 It become clear however that this was unnesicary given the site purpose, and an image would detract from the theme of the site, and also from the user experience as a whole.
 It's benefits would be very niche and it would be potentially open to misuse, making the moderation of the site more difficult.
-Cloudinary has been left in the project should any image functionality be required once a solution has been found to the aforementioned problems.
-One such use that would not impact the site's theme would be adding more customisation and an image upload for user profiles.
+Cloudinary has been left in the project should any image functionality be required once a solution has been found to the aforementioned problems, as well as to host static and media files once deployed to Heroku.
+One such use of images that would not impact the site's theme would be adding more customisation and an image upload for user profiles.

 ### User Profiles